danielclickh/marketing-website-preview/src/engineering-resources-data/llm-observability.md

 Additionally, teams must carefully consider what metrics and traces are most important for their use case, how to handle sensitive data in traces and determine appropriate sampling rates for production traffic.
 These decisions will shape the effectiveness and efficiency of their observability implementation.

 The growing ecosystem of tools and standards makes it increasingly straightforward to implement robust LLM observability, allowing teams to focus on using the insights rather than building the infrastructure.

+To experiment locally and see a full setup in action, see [LLM observability with ClickStack, OpenTelemetry, and MCP](https://clickhouse.com/blog/llm-observability-clickstack-mcp).

+### How can I visualize LLM traces and metrics in real time?

+You can visualize traces, logs, and metrics from your LLM applications in real time using [ClickStack](https://clickhouse.com/docs/use-cases/observability/clickstack/overview), our all-in-one observability stack built on ClickHouse and HyperDX.

+ClickStack includes an OpenTelemetry (OTel) collector, a ClickHouse database for fast analytics, and the HyperDX UI for dashboards and trace inspection.
+ClickStack supports the following types of [telemetry data](https://clickhouse.com/engineering-resources/telemetry-data):

+- **Traces** for model calls, agent tool executions, and request spans
+- **Metrics** such as latency, token usage, and error rates
+- **Logs** correlated with specific traces for debugging or prompt analysis

+You can use the HyperDX interface to filter traces by latency or model type, or query data directly in ClickHouse for deeper analysis and visualization.